Carlile House: Architecture

 Carlile House is a two-storey late Victorian building of an Italianate style, built in brick with limestone dressings.
-It is an H-plan layout.
-The façade has two projecting wings with arched windows and a central single-storey columned portico in the middle with the name "Carlile House" above the entrance.
-The exterior is decorated with stone, including "horizontal bands and quoins, cornices, brackets, window surrounds, keystones, heads and sills [which] are made with sandstone."
-The main entrance portico originally had a solid plaster or stone balustrade with end piers and urns over the entablature and pilasters."
-The windows are sash windows, segmental arched windows on the ground floor and semi-circular arches on the upper floor on the front, north facing façade, with those "at the ends of the projecting wings are framed with pilasters supporting an entablature."
-Windows on the back of the building are rectangular.
+It has an H-plan layout and the façade has two projecting wings with arched windows and a central single-storey columned portico in the middle with the name "Carlile House" above the entrance.

-In August 1886, not long after the Institute opened, the New Zealand Herald described the then Costley Training Institute's interior as having:"a commodious dining room, and sitting room for use of lads, on the ground floor, where are also situated managers quarters, kitchen, pantry, scullery, storerooms, etc. On the upper floor there are six bedrooms and a commodious room, reserved for infirmary, if necessary, having beautiful views.
+In August 1886, not long after the Institute opened, The New Zealand Herald described the then Costley Training Institute's interior as having:"a commodious dining room, and sitting room for use of lads, on the ground floor, where are also situated managers quarters, kitchen, pantry, scullery, storerooms, etc. On the upper floor there are six bedrooms and a commodious room, reserved for infirmary, if necessary, having beautiful views.
 All the baths have hot or cold water laid on, and the lavatories are of the most approved pattern.
 It is intended to commence the formation of a library, provision being made for it in a recess in the sitting-room.
 Gas is laid on throughout the building.
 The situation of the Institute is pleasant and healthful, being at the bend of the Richmond Road, and the institution has an acre of ground attached."

 Alterations

 In 1891 and 1898, two single-storey buildings, the workshop and the gymnasium respectively, were added.
 Two further additions were added to the rear in 1910, including a whole new wing toe provided additional dormitories and bathrooms, and a large hall.
 In 1913, a memorial chapel was constructed for Sister Cecil (Order of the Good Shepherd) who had managed the facility from 1909 until her death in 1912.
 In 1916, the verandah on the west side was covered and used as a play area.

 In 1978, the chapel was altered to be able to hold 300 worshippers, and dedicated to late Tongan queen, Sālote Tupou III, forming the first Tongan Church in the city.
-In the mid to late twentieth-century metal clad shed was also added behind the building.
+In the mid to late twentieth-century, a metal clad shed was also added behind the building.